freddolino-lab/ipod/docs/main_config.md

 `alpha` sets the desired confidence interval for the results.
 We usually stick with the conventional `alpha = 0.95` to get 95% confidence limits.

-### Debug

-This option currently does nothing and can even be omitted from your conf file.

 ### Diagnostic plots